TranslucentTB/TranslucentTB/CONTRIBUTING.md

 ## Building from source <!-- TODO: needs update -->

 You can checkout one of the available branches.
 For development, one should use `develop`.
-If you want to simply build it, use `master`.
+If you want to simply build it, use `release`.

 Via [git](https://git-scm.com):